|Nutritional Guidelines (per serving)|

 This recipe yields enough dough for two 10-inch round pizzas.

 Once the dough is soft and pliable, it is ready for use in any pizza recipe, or to top as you wish.
-Divide the dough and roll into a disk to form two, 10-inch pies or lay into a sheet tray for a Neapolitan style pizza.
+Divide the dough and roll into a disk to form 2 (10-inch) pies or lay into a sheet tray for a Neapolitan-style pizza.
 Top as desired and bake in a very hot oven.

-- If you don't have self-rising flour, you can easily make your own with two cups of all purpose flour, 1/2 teaspoon salt, and 2 teaspoons baking powder.
+- If you don't have self-rising flour, you can easily make your own with 2 cups of all purpose flour, 1/2 teaspoon salt, and 2 teaspoons baking powder.

-- Pre-heat your oven to 400 degrees F before beginning this dough recipe, so that it is ready when you have assembled your pies.
-Bake for 8 to 10 minutes, or until crust is slightly golden brown.
+- Preheat your oven to 400 F before beginning this dough recipe so that it is ready when you have assembled your pies.
+Bake for 8 to 10 minutes or until crust is slightly golden brown.